Faculty & Staff

 Kerry is a graduate of The Ohio State University with a Bachelor of Science focusing on Early Education (2010).
 She has worked in many fields -- from non-profits and school to the corporate environment -- but keeps getting drawn back into education.
 Kerry comes from a family of teachers and loves seeing the progress that students make, and watching them grow.
 Kerry is always seen with a smile on her face and can be found organizing anything she can get her hands on.
 A teacher herself, Kerry enjoys being around children and learning every day.
 She is thrilled to support CJDS administratively, and is eager to help it grow and develop.
 She enjoys traveling, watching the Buckeyes, and spending time with family and friends.
 Kerry currently resides in New Albany with her husband, Scott, an Accountant at Cardinal Health, and their daughter, Kate, who was born in spring 2017.

-Jennifer Swetnam – Hebrew and Jewish Studies, 3rd and 4th Grade
+Ari Scheier – Hebrew and Jewish Studies, Grades 3 and 4

 Arielle (Ari) Scheier’s Bachelor of Arts is in Jewish Studies from The Ohio State University.
 Her teaching career began in Cincinnati as the Judaics teacher in the Kindergarten class at Rockwern Academy community day school.
 Since moving to Columbus, she deepened her experience and quickly expanded her expertise as a Hebrew and Judaics instructor, teaching at the Columbus JCC preschool, where she was the lead Judaics teacher in the Nitzanim class.
 A native Hebrew and English speaker who grew up in a Hebrew-speaking home, Ari also served as the Director of the Chaverim B’Ivrit, a summer Hebrew immersion camp experience which is a nationally recognized model program for JCC’s around the country.
 A voracious learner, she has attended multiple intensive training seminars where she has gained skill and understanding for teaching Hebrew in Day School and in immersive settings, where she has developed leading edge skills and experience in Hebrew language instruction.
 Her philosophy of Jewish education is grounded in a firm belief that Judaism and the Jewish people are diverse, and believes we have the joy and privilege of learning from those differences, by valuing and embracing that diversity.
 She appreciates and identifies with this pluralistic emphasis at CJDS.
 Outside of school, she spends much of her time with her family and fiancé, Ross Friedman, and enjoys hiking, music, fitness, cooking delicious meals, and always challenging herself to be better.